 After solidifying your nonprofit’s mission, take the time to understand your target audience.
-As you’re expanding your brand strategy, it’s essential to know the types of donors and supporters you want to reach.
-Target your marketing strategies to bring them the most value and begin donor relationships with a strong foundation.
+Who are you currently reaching?
+How has your audience grown or changed?
+Are there other groups of donors and supporters who you want to reach but currently don’t?
+Target your marketing strategies to align with your audience goals and begin donor relationships with a strong foundation.

-To identify your core audience, look at your nonprofit database and constituent relationship management (CRM) system.
+To identify your current core audience, look at your nonprofit database and constituent relationship management (CRM) system.
 Check to see who is already actively supporting your organization.
-Create a profile of your average donor, including age, interests, lifestyle, motivations, jobs, and more.
+Create a few personas of your donors at different average giving levels, including information like age, interests, lifestyle, motivations, and more.
 All of this will help define your target audience, allowing your nonprofit to build a brand identity based on your supporters.

 2. Use consistent visual branding

-If you’re looking to expand your nonprofit brand strategy, you’ll likely first think of the visual components.
-Details like your homepage’s color scheme, the graphics and photos style you choose, and your organization’s logo are all elements you have to consider.
+When you begin updating your nonprofit brand strategy, you’ll likely first think of its visual components.
+Details like your homepage’s color scheme, the style of graphics and photos you choose, and your organization’s logo are all elements you have to consider.

-Keeping up consistent visual branding is crucial, especially throughout your nonprofit website.
-Not only does this provide your visitors with a seamless user experience, it continues to assure them that the content they're navigating through and engaging with is, in fact, yours.
+Keeping up consistent visual branding is crucial, especially for a nonprofit’s website.
+Not only does this provide your visitors with a seamless user experience, but it also assures them that the content they're navigating through and engaging with is, in fact, yours.

-This is especially critical for your high-impact web pages.
+This consistency builds trust and recognition, essential for long-term relationships with donors, and it’s especially critical for your high-impact web pages.
 Your online donation page, event registration forms, e-commerce storefront, and any other pages that ask users to input sensitive information should give visitors no reason to doubt your website’s validity.

 Consistent visual branding throughout your website also establishes what your nonprofit’s other marketing content should look like.
-The same branding visuals and techniques should be used for all materials, whether it’s in your nonprofit’s newsletters, event ads, or social media posts.
+The same branding visuals and techniques should be used for all materials, whether it’s in your nonprofit’s newsletters, event ads, donor appreciation cards, or social media posts.